1tituz/CoinTrack/README.md

 #### Dependencies:
 You need `jq` Version 1.7.0 (maybe 1.6.1 works, but didnt test fully) or above, and `gawk` installed in order for coinTrack to work.
-You also might need a free API Key form Cryptocompare (https://min-api.cryptocompare.com/), but it seems to work without it at the moment.
+You also might need a free API Key from Cryptocompare (https://min-api.cryptocompare.com/), but it seems to work without it at the moment.

 #### How to Install:
   - You only need one File: coinTrack.sh
   - Best to copy file to its own Folder
-  - give the file necessary permissions `sudo chmod +x coinTrack.sh`
+  - Give the file necessary permissions `sudo chmod +x coinTrack.sh`
   - Start with `./coinTrack.sh`